laravel-notification-channels/website/README.md

 ## Deploying
 This website is deployed automatically using [Netlify](https://app.netlify.com).

-Branch previews are build for each deploy.
+Branch previews are build for each PR.

 ## Contribution